northbright/Notes/Software/edge/how-to-use-ie-mode-in-edge.md

 ## Solution

+#### Update: 2025/11/04
+IE mode icon was removed in v142.0.3595.53

+* Solution
+  * Click "..." > Settings > Default browser > Internet Explorer compatibility or visit "edge://settings/defaultBrowser"
+  * Internet Explorer Mode Pages > Add specific URLs manually Make sure the added URL are the **SAME** as the one you need to visit using IE mode.
+If the URL will be redirected after visit the original URL, use the redirected URL.

 #### Update: 2025/10/06
 * "Reload tab in Internet Explorer mode" is removed from the "..." menu in Edge v141.0.3537.57
 * Need to add an IE mode "icon" on Toolbar